As your privacy is important to us, we promise not to sell, rent, lend or give your information to anyone.

 Lastly, a point of distinction about the handful of people that represent and sell films to the U.S. television & cable markets.
 Those that do this are generally referred to as Film Sales Agents as well.
 There are not many who sell to only these markets, but if you come across one who does, be sure to look at their track record before making any deal.
 And be sure they actually do the selling and don't farm it out to someone else to sell.
 (Like Producer Reps do with foreign rights.)
 Additionally, if you have name cast in your film, you don't necessarily need a television/cable Sales Agent; you can approach and pitch your movie directly to the network or cabler.

-When it comes to the digital platforms, a new category of representation came into existence a few years ago: The Aggregator.
+When it comes to the digital platforms, a new category of representation came into existence about 8 years ago: The Aggregator.
 This person or company acquires digital rights for the internet platforms and mobile devices.
 If you choose to engage this service from someone rather than doing it yourself, be clear about what rights you are granting them.
 An Aggregator is generally not the person you want handling rights other than the digital/online rights.
 They just don't usually have the knowledge or interest to do a competent job beyond the internet.

 I will discuss more fully the pros and cons of using Producer Reps in the next article (Part 2).